miheerdew/delayed-admin/Readme.md

 The code has been [tested](https://travis-ci.org/miheerdew/delayed-admin) on MacOS and Ubuntu, but it should work for other unix like systems too.

-Feel free to open a pull request if you have any suggestions or feedback.
+Feel free to open a new issue if you have any suggestions, questions or feedback!

 ## Warning
 **It is possible to lock yourself out of admin privileges while you play around with this project.
 To prevent this, keep another administrator account which you can access if things go wrong.**